-If you are no longer in receipt of the mobility component of Personal Independence Payment (PIP) then you are no longer entitled to half fare concessionary travel.
-You should notify the Department for Infrastructure by phoning:
+If you are no longer getting the mobility component of PIP then you are no longer entitled to half fare concessionary travel.
+You must tell the Department for Infrastructure (DfI) by:

 - Half Fare SmartPasses are issued for the sole purpose of providing eligibility for concessionary travel on scheduled services provided by Translink and other operators

 - a valid working SmartPass must be shown on every journey to get discounted travel or else the full adult fare will be charged for the journey

 - Half Fare SmartPasses are valid only on scheduled bus and rail journeys made in Northern Ireland - they are not valid on cross-border journeys, or on journeys within the Republic of Ireland

 - Half Fare SmartPasses are not transferable, nor are any tickets issued with them

 - use of the Half Fare SmartPass is subject to the full conditions of carriage of the transport operator